(Full time) 2023 start

 Independent study is also a vital element of the course, as it allows you to develop your research and critical skills while preparing for taught sessions.

-You’ll also have a personal tutor – one of our academics – who will be on hand to offer you guidance and support on academic issues, such as module choices, as well as career and personal matters.
+You’ll also have a personal tutor.
+They’ll be on hand to offer you guidance and support on academic issues such as module choices, as well as career and personal matters.

 Assessment

 Modules will use a variety of assessment methods.
 As well as traditional exams, you could also be asked to complete essays, reports and presentations.
-In your final year you’ll also submit a 12,000 word capstone project.
+In your final year you’ll also submit a dissertation project.

 Entry requirements